improbable-eng/grpc-web/go/grpcwebproxy/README.md

 ### Pre-build binaries

-There are pre-build binaries available for Windows, Mac and Linux (x86_64): https://github.com/improbable-eng/grpc-web/releases
+There are pre-build binaries available for Windows, Mac and Linux (ARM and x86_64): https://github.com/improbable-eng/grpc-web/releases

 ### Building from source